HEC-RAS 2D flow modeling can be used in a variety of different situations:

-HEC-RAS provides two methods for computing the flow field in a 2D mesh, both of which may be selected from the Unsteady Flow Computational Options dialog box available from the Analysis ribbon menu.
+HEC-RAS provides three methods for computing the flow field in a 2D mesh, each of which may be selected from the Unsteady Flow Computational Options dialog box available from the Analysis ribbon menu.

-Because the user can easily switch between the 2D computational solvers, each solver can be tried for a given model to see if the 2D Saint Venant equations provides additional detail over the 2D Diffusion Wave equations.
+Because the user can easily switch between the 2D computational solvers, each solver can be tried for a given model to see if the Shallow Water Equations (also known as Full Momentum equations) provides additional detail over the Diffusion Wave equations.

 2D Diffusion Wave Computational Method